 </script>

-Choosing Between URL and Content Mode
+Choose URL or Content Mode

 Scenario URL Mode Default Content Mode

-Best for Public pages Login-protected pages, forms
+Best for Public pages Login-protected pages, forms, and app state

 Behind login Cannot access Works

-Form values, user input Lost Preserved
+Form values, user input Not included Preserved

 Adjust URL parameters Supported Not available